-Brrrr, it’s getting nippy outside.
-Now is a good time to seal up drafts for a cozy warm home.
+Brrrr, it’s starting to get nippy outside.
+Now is a good time to seal drafts for a cozy warm home.

 Spray foam insulation or spray polyurethane foam (SPF) insulation is very effective in boosting home energy performance and comfort.
 Unfortunately, it has numerous downsides, including its effects on indoor air quality.
 As more evidence surfaces about the concerns in spray foam, many people are choosing to avoid these products and seek safer alternatives.